 - Ideal for use with a spermicide

-It can be extremely difficult to find Soft Tampons in stores, which is why we recommend shopping online.
+It can be extremely difficult to find them in stores, which is why we recommend shopping online.
 Find them here: Soft Tampons on Amazon.

 Soft Tampon Review

 If you want to have penetrative sex during your period, you don’t have a lot of great options.
+However, there are a few that you should be aware of.
 Most people use sea sponge tampons, Instead Soft Cups, Flex Menstrual Discs, or the Ziggy Cup.